Coinbase is one of the largest and most popular cryptocurrency exchanges across the world.

 |UK Bank Transfer (FPS)||£250,000||£100,000|

 You can process 20 FPS transactions per 24-hour period to your Coinbase account.
 This transaction limit is set by FPS (not by Coinbase).

 All accounts have an initial £100,000 per-day withdrawal limit.
 If that’s not enough, you can request a higher withdrawal limit in your account settings.

 Coinbase’s primary feature is its cryptocurrency exchange.
 Account-holders can access the exchange via its website or mobile app.

 The Coinbase exchange is designed to be simple and convenient.
 It only supports market orders.
 This means that your trade will process immediately at the current spot price of whatever coin you’re buying.

-Fees for this service are fairly high (more on that in a bit).
+Fees for this service are high.
 But the idea is that you pay more for the convenience of being able to purchase dozens of supported coins with the push of a button.